 For connecting the phone's LDAP client to an LDAP server, the required access data must be configured.
-The parameters Server address and Server port specify the IP address and hostname as well as the port used by the LDAP server.
 The parameter Server address specifies the IP address of the LDAP server.
 The parameter Transport defines whether the phone has to continue to use an unencrypted TCP connection to the LDAP server, or to use an encrypted TLS connection to a separate LDAPS port on the LDAP server.
 Depending on the setting of Transport the Secure Port (for TLS) or the Server port (for TCP) are to be defined.
-If the Au-thentication is not set to "Anonymous", the user must authenticate himself with the server by providing a User name and a corresponding Password.
+If the Authentication is not set to "Anonymous", the user must authenticate himself with the server by providing a User name and a corresponding Password.
 The user name and password are defined by the administrator.
 The user name is the string in the LDAP bind request, e. g.
+"C=GB,O=SIEMENS

-"C=GB,O=SIEMENS COMM,OU=COM,L=NTH,CN=BAYLIS MICHAEL".
+COMM,OU=COM,L=NTH,CN=BAYLIS MICHAEL".
 The internal structure will depend on the specific corporate directory.